jijicanyu/Subdomino/README.md

 * Advanced scan with custom rules to detect IOV (indicator of vulnerability)

-### How to use to enumerate online subdomains, and launch detection rule-based:
+### How to use to enumerate online subdomains, and launch detection rule-based
 ```
 sudo python Subdomino.py --domain google.com (--nmap) (--google)
 ```